Average Sensitivity of Graph Algorithms: Introduction

 \subsection{Basic properties of average sensitivity}

-The definition of average sensitivity lends itself to many nice properties.
-In this section, we discuss some useful properties of average sensitivity that we use as building blocks in the design of our averagely stable algorithms.
+Our definition of average sensitivity has many nice properties.
+In this section, we discuss some such properties of average sensitivity that are useful in the design of our stable-on-average algorithms.
 We denote by $\mathcal{G}$ the (infinite) set consisting of all graphs.
 Given a graph $G = (V,E)$ and $e \in E$, we use $G - e$ as a shorthand for $G - \{e\}$.
 We use $n$ and $m$ to denote the number of vertices and edges in the input graph, respectively.

-\paragraph{$k$-average sensitivity from average sensitivity.} This is one of the most important properties of our definition of average sensitivity.
-It essentially says that bounding the average sensitivity of an algorithm with respect to removal of a single edge automatically gives a bound on the average sensitivity of that algorithm with respect to removal of multiple edges.
+\paragraph{Bounds on $k$-average sensitivity from bounds on average sensitivity.} This is one of the most important properties of our definition of average sensitivity.
+It essentially says that a bound on the ($1$-)average sensitivity of an algorithm can be used to obtain a bound on the $k$-average sensitivity of that algorithm for $k \ge 1$.
 In other words, it is enough to analyze the average sensitivity of an algorithm with respect to the removal of a single edge.